tart/tart-mailer/README.rst

 * Improve error handling of the API
 * Add more methods to the API
 * Add pagination to the API

+Version 1.2

+* Allow filtering on the API